1:1 SUGAR REPLACEMENT

 One-to-one sugar replacements come in various crystal sizes—granulated, crystallized, and powdered.
 The terms granulated and crystallized are often used interchangeably by sellers, and both typically refer to crystals resembling table sugar, making them ideal replacements for regular sugar.
 All products listed above fall into one of these categories.

-It’s important to note that on labels, “powderED” means finely ground, while “powder” simply refers to a solid form (as opposed to liquid or gas).
+It’s important to note that on labels, “powderED” means finely ground, while “powder” simply refers to a solid form (as opposed to liquid).

 What's a Brown Sugar Replacement?